-Within the context of "open economy models" to explain the behaviour of major macroeconomic variables; evaluate the current policy debates, and the performances of the policymakers; "forecast" the impacts of various policy and non-policy disturbances on the economy.
-Short-run output and price determination; micro foundations of aggregate demand, aggregate supply and price adjustment (including examination of the real business cycle, "New Classical" and "wage and price rigidity" models); introduction to macroeconomic policy.
+Within the context of 'open economy models' explains the behaviour of major macroeconomic variables; evaluates the current policy debates, and the performances of the policymakers; 'forecasts' the impacts of various policy and non-policy disturbances on the economy.
+Short-run output and price determination; micro foundations of aggregate demand, aggregate supply and price adjustment (including examination of the real business cycle, 'New Classical' and 'wage and price rigidity' models); introduction to macroeconomic policy.

-25314 BUSINESS FINANCE I (5cp); prerequisites 26122 Business Statistics, 22105 Accounting A; corequisite 25308 Financial Institutions and Markets
+25314 BUSINESS FINANCE 1

+prerequisites 26122 Business Statistics, 22105 Accounting A; corequisite 25308 Financial Institutions and Markets

 Introduces students to the essential concepts of financial decision making in a business environment.
-Consumption/investment decision; investment decision and techniques for evaluation; factors affecting investment; the concept of risk; the pricing of risk; investment decisions under risk; the financing decision; sources of finance, leasing; capital structure theories; dividend policy.
+Consumption/ investment decision; investment decision and techniques for evaluation; factors affecting investment; the concept of risk; the pricing of risk; investment decisions under risk; the financing decision; sources of finance, leasing; capital structure theories; dividend policy.